chrisadrian001/SEO_NGINX/docs/class1/module1/lab1.rst

 Exercise 2: NGINX Plus command line basics
 ------------------------------------------

-In this exercise, we will review and configure NGINX Plus as a basic load balancer and test/verify configured functionality.
+In this exercise, we will review and configure NGINX Plus as a basic web server and test/verify configured functionality.

 #.
 If you have closed VSCode, once again, open the **WORKSPACE** folder found on
    the desktop, double click the **NGINX-PLUS-3** workspace shortcut to open Visual Studio